bcgov/Technology-Code-of-Practice/README.md

 ●	Being proactive about privacy and reducing the risks of data theft
 ●	Identifying potential privacy issues earlier when they are easier and cheaper to solve
-●	Better awareness of privacy issues across the organisation
+●	Better awareness of privacy issues across the organization
 ●	Adherence to GDPR when it comes into law

 #### How to embed privacy by design

 The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC.
 It provides consistency of data privacy laws across Europe.

-The Information Commissioner's Office (ICO) has a self-assessment questionnaire about your organisation's readiness in implementing the GDPR.
+The Information Commissioner's Office (ICO) has a self-assessment questionnaire about your organization's readiness in implementing the GDPR.
 They also have a guide to data protection and suggest using Privacy Impact Assessments (PIAs) as part of your initiative's risk management process.
 The following questions from the PIA code of practice are useful to consider:

 1. Will the initiative involve the collection of new information about individuals?
 2. Will individuals have to provide information about themselves to the initiative?
-3. Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information?
+3. Will information about individuals be disclosed to organizations or people who have not previously had routine access to the information?
 4. Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
 5. Does the initiative involve you using new technology that might be perceived as being privacy intrusive?
 For example, the use of biometrics or facial recognition.
 6. Will the initiative result in you making decisions or taking action against individuals in ways that can have a significant impact on them?